card-smart/card-smart/doc/Applet-Specification.md

 * PIN policy setup in the applet
 * PIN is read from cmd option
 * login operation setup status in applet filesystem
-* chekcing remaining tries log out from current status
+* checking remaining tries log out from current status
+* when no remaining tries left
+  * secret data are erased from card
+  * PIN set to default value

 ### 4. Change PIN
 * checks PIN policy